-UF Progressive Supranuclear Palsy & Atypical Parkinsonism Clinic
+UF Progressive Supranuclear Palsy & Atypical Parkinsonism Center of Care Clinic

 This interdisciplinary clinic is run as a partnership between the University of Florida’s College of Medicine’s Center for Movement Disorders and Neurorestoration (Dr. Nick McFarland) and the College of Health and Human Performance (Dr. Chris Hass).
 These two world-class doctors and scientists co-direct this initiative.

 The identified needs in this area are:

 - There are few places in the world that offer the complete interdisciplinary care of the PSP/Atypical Parkinsonism Patient

 - Better care in PSP/Atypical Parkinsonism will lead to better research and greater awareness of what is needed in the field

 - Partnerships need to be developed in clinical and basic science research for PSP/Atypical Parkinsonism